BukGet/api/docs/PACKAGING_README.md

     This means that sites like Megaupload will not work.

 10. Fill out the form on `http://bukget.org/add` with all the requested information, including the location of the `package.json` file.

-A verification email will then be sent to verify that your email address is valid and then the an activation request will be sent to your bukkit.org address to make sure you are who you say you are.
-Lastly your name will be checked against the plugin forum to make sure you's username really did write the package.
+    A verification email will then be sent to verify that your email address is valid and then the an activation request will be pm'd to you on the bukkit forums to make sure you are who you say you are.

+    Lastly your name will be checked against the plugin forum to make sure your username really did write the package.
 If all of these checks pass, then your plugin dictionary will be added to the canonical repository that the clients will use to pull the packages.

 Field information in package.json
 --